 Focus on sending quality content rather than just loads of emails.
 Too many emails can be overwhelming and make people unsubscribe.
 It’s better to send fewer, more interesting emails that will keep people engaged with your brand.

 Include content that will be of value to your clients.
 This could be a PDF file, whitepaper, educational resource, or giveaway.
-By adding value, you are introducing your brand and positioning yourself as a trustable source of information.
+By adding value, you are introducing your brand and positioning yourself as a trusted source of information.
 Don’t sell from the first email as this can dissuade potential customers.
 Instead, take baby steps and start with adding value.
 This will earn the trust of the customer and eventually lead to a sale.